realworldocaml/book/en/runtime-memory-layout.md

 holds the `bar` field.
 The OCaml compiler translates such an expression into an explicit allocation for the block from OCaml's runtime system.

-OCaml uses a uniform memory representation for every OCaml variable known as a `value`.
+OCaml uses a uniform memory representation in which every OCaml variable is stored as a *value*.
 An OCaml value is a single memory word that is either an immediate integer or a pointer to some other memory.
 The OCaml runtime tracks all values so that it can free them when they are no longer needed.
-It thus needs to understand the difference an integer and a pointer since it scans pointers to find further values, but doesn't follow integers that don't point to anything meaningful beyond their immediate value.
+It thus needs to be able to distinguish between integer and pointer values, since it scans pointers to find further values but doesn't follow integers that don't point to anything meaningful beyond their immediate value.

 ### Distinguishing integer and pointers at runtime